alexyandy2016/fractal/readme.md

 // Generic error response
 // All other error response depends upon this method
 // If an instance of Exception of given as the first argument,
-// this class does its best to properly set status code error(
+// this class does its best to properly set message and status code error(
     string|array|Exception $message,
     array $headers